 Book value is an accounting term that can apply to a specific asset or an entire company.
 An asset's book value equals the historical cost minus any allowances for depreciation, amortization, or unrealized losses.
 The book value for a company is the shareholders' equity, calculated from the balance sheet as the excess of total assets over total liabilities.

 How Do You Determine The Taxable Value Of Your Business?

-Find A Qualified Appraiser.
+It's important to find a qualified appraiser.
 Determining the value of your business is not something you should attempt on your own, especially in light of the fact that the IRS could challenge your valuation.
 There are appraisers who specialize in determining the value of businesses.
 Your CPA may even be one of these specialists or know someone who is.